 Assets are stored inside the datadir.paths.cache\dirs option.
-You can change this in your configuration file and discover your current value with the following command:
+It is possible to change this in the configuration file.
+The current value is shown with the following command:

 '''

 $ avocado config | grep datadir.paths.cache_dirs

 '''

 9.2.11 Avocado Data Directories